Sabbas the Sanctified

-Sabas (439–532), in Church parlance Saint Sabas or Sabbas the Sanctified (Σάββας ὁ Ἡγιασμένος), was a Cappadocian Greek monk, priest and saint, who was born in Cappadocia and lived mainly in Palaestina Prima.
+Sabas (439–532), in Church parlance Saint Sabas or Sabbas the Sanctified (Σάββας ὁ Ἡγιασμένος), was a Cappadocian Greek monk, priest, grazer and saint, who was born in Cappadocia and lived mainly in Palaestina Prima.
 He was the founder of several convents, most notably the one known as Mar Saba, in Palestine.
 The saint's name is derived from סַבָּא Sabbāʾ "old man".

 Life

 Early life

 St Sabbas was born the son of John, a military commander, and Sophia, at Moutalaske near Caesarea of Cappadocia.
 The name of the village has no known meaning in Greek, but the Aramaic "Mata la zkha" translates as "Village of Victory".

 Journeying to Alexandria on military matters, his parents left their five-year-old son in the care of an uncle.
 When the boy reached eight years of age, he entered the nearby monastery of Bishop Flavian of Antioch.
 The gifted child quickly learned to read and became an expert on the Holy Scriptures.
 Sabbas resisted his parents' pressure to return to the world and enter into marriage.
 When he was 17 years old he received monastic tonsure and subsequently spent ten years at the monastery of Bishop Flavian.